 The issue with being a foreigner is that you’re a target for scams and cheats.
 While at the end of the day, it may not amount to a lot of money for you in your own currency, you don’t want to continue traveling with unfair deals.
 This is especially true on long trips, as your money will run out super fast.
 Plus, the whole point of shopping abroad is to get authentic items, locally made and sourced, that the locals themselves buy.
 In this case, you should also pay the same as the locals and get the same deals.

-When I speak of “bargaining” I mean “haggling”.
+When I speak of “bargaining,” I mean “haggling.”
 This means that you don't have to, nor should you, pay the price you are given.
-Not all areas allow for this, but for those that do, it's important to know how to bargain with shop owners.
-There are techniques and know-how to doing it properly and getting the best deals possible, which is what this blog post is all about.
+Not all areas allow for this, but for those that do, it's essential to know how to bargain with shop owners.
+There are techniques and know-how to do it properly and get the best deals possible, which is what this blog post is all about.

 If you're in an area that allows for bargain shopping, you can price haggle for any item being sold there.
 This includes food, clothing, accessories, and decorations.
 The exception to this is food items being sold at food stalls for you to eat; other food stalls selling spices or packaged goods, you can try your hand at bargaining.
 Shop owners may deny you, so in those instances, you won't be able to haggle, but it never hurts to try!

 So How Can You Try for The Best Bargain?